 Rallyware, for instance, includes segmented communication groups, message boards, private messages, and other communication tools.
 These help individuals feel seen and heard by their peers and connect with their customers.

 Direct selling doesn’t have to be an activity you do alone.
-It can be communal, social.
+It can be one that is communal, social.
 It can create connection.
-And segmented communication helps drive that.
+And segmented communication help to drive that.

 2. Price Volatility and Inflation